 Our commitment is always to our students, so we offer BA, BS, and BA teaching certification degrees in Biology and a BS in Biomedical Science.
 Our Pre-Health Professions office of advising prepares students for admission to professional school (Medicine, Dentistry, PA, PT, Optometry, Nursing, etc.).

 We also offer a graduate MS in Biology.
-Most faculty have grad students supported either by teaching or research assistanships.
+Most faculties have grad students supported either by teaching or research assistantships.

 Contact the Biology Office at 361-593-3803, Room 108, Biology Building

 - A dozen active faculty research laboratories, the majority are focused on biomedical research.

 - “Teaching through research” philosophy.
 Aside from graduate students, nearly every faculty lab supports undergraduate research students.

 - Growth rate of over 5% per year over the last four years.

 - Strong and highly successful pre-health advising program.
 Of 475 undergraduate majors, 65% are in pre-health professions preparing for careers in Pharmacy, Medicine, Dentistry, Nursing, Optometry, or Physical Therapy.

 - Biology is a South Texas pipeline for students transitioning to Ph.D. or professional programs.